nyxgeek/azure_survey_2025/UPNs/username_formats.md

 ### Top Username Formats - By Number of Tenants

-Results with 3 or more found usernames of a given format
+Results with 3 or more found usernames of a given format - ** HIGH CONFIDENCE **

 ```
 +-----------------------+---------------+